 (excerpt taken from “thekolbrin.com”)

-Although the last major spiritual writings in the Kolbrin date to around the second century AD, the modern publishing of the Kolbrin are said to be traced back to a large collection of manuscripts salvaged from Glastonbury Abbey during an arson attack that was intended to destroy them.
-It was the time of history when there was a great suppression of monasterys.
+Although the last major spiritual writings in the Kolbrin date to at least the seventh century AD, the modern publishing of the Kolbrin are said to be traced back to a large collection of manuscripts salvaged from Glastonbury Abbey during an arson attack that was intended to destroy them.
+It was the time of history when there was a great suppression of monasteries.
 As fate would have it, the once considered heretical works were transcribed on bronze tablets by the religious druids of the time.
 Since they were thought to be destroyed during the fire, they were preserved in secrecy.

 Since then, much of the original text was lost or destroyed due to the passage of time, their environment, and human error.
 Each caretaker though, has gone to painstaking efforts to preserve what was left and to fill in the gaps with the correct knowledge in order to preserve the original meaning.
 During the early fourteenth century, John Culdy, the leader of a small community in Scotland, owned The Kolbrin and took steps to ensure its survival beyond his care.